Mrunmayee Deshpande

-Mrunmayee Deshpande (born 29 May 1988) is an Indian actress, who appears in Bollywood and Marathi movies.
+Mrunmayee Deshpande (born 29 May 1988) is an Indian actress and director, who appears in Hindi and Marathi movies.
 She has appeared in Hindi and Marathi films and TV serials and is a dancer And Anchor.
 Her first daily soap was aired on Star Pravah, named Agnihotra.

-Early life
+Personal life

 Mrunmayee studied at Renuka Swaroop High school and Sir Parashurambhau College, 2007 both in Pune.

+She is the sister of actress and singer Gautami Deshpande.

 Career

-Mrunmayee had started her career with the Bollywood movie Humne Jeena Seekh Liya (2008), but she is well known for her role in the Zee Marathi Serial Kunku.
+Mrunmayee had started her career with the Hindi movie Humne Jeena Seekh Liya (2008), but she is well known for her role in the Zee Marathi Serial Kunku.
 She Worked in Comedychi Bullet Train as Anchor (Colors Marathi).
 Now she is working as an anchor on Zee Marathi's Sa Re Ga Ma Pa little champs 2021.
 She was a co-actor in Amazon Prime's Mumbai diaries.